 - Look at the marble and record your observations.

-Use eye protection (goggles or safety glasses) during the Temperature Erosion Station.
+- Use eye protection (goggles or safety glasses) whle conducting the experiment at the Temperature Erosion Station.

-It is advised if students are not accustomed to using hot plates/burners that an adult supervise the Temperature Erosion Station or conduct this station as a class demonstration.
+- If students are not accustomed to using hot plates/burners, have an adult supervise the Temperature Erosion Station—or conduct this station as a class demonstration.

 Discussion Questions: Solicit, integrate and summarize student responses.